Understanding Task Representations in Neural Networks via Bayesian Ablation: Analyses

-We compare the difference between the two measures computed on the full mask distributions and on the marginal unit distributions.
-As shown in Figure~\ref{fig:task_info_gain}, we find that individual units share very little mutual information with tasks when considered independently, reducing entropy by about 4.21\% in most cases.
+We compare the difference between the two measures computed on the full mask distributions and on the marginal unit distributions, and find that individual units share very little mutual information with tasks when considered independently, reducing entropy by about 4.21\% in most cases.
 In contrast, ablation masks are significantly more informative, reducing uncertainty by an average of 82.6\%.
-This suggests that the representational units individually encode little information about particular tasks, and that the model relies on ensembles of representational units -- that is, distributed representations.
+This suggests that the representational units individually encode little information about particular tasks, and that the model relies on ensembles of representational units through distributed representations.
 At the same time, because individual units participate in multiple task representations, this also implies a form of polysemanticity, where units contribute to multiple tasks in a structured way rather than encoding distinct tasks independently.